Attention-Seeker: Dynamic Self-Attention Scoring for Unsupervised Keyphrase Extraction: Experiments and Results

 \subsection{Baselines}

 Our baselines include statistics-based methods: TF-IDF \citep{tf_idf_retr}, YAKE \citep{yake}; graph-based methods: TextRank \citep{textrank}, SingleRank \citep{singlerank}, TopicRank \citep{topicrank}, PositionRank \citep{positionrank}; embedding-based methods: EmbedRank \citep{embedrank}, SIFRank \citep{sifrank}, AttentionRank \citep{attentionrank}, MDERank \citep{mderank}, JointGL \citep{jointgl}; prompt-based methods: PromptRank \citep{promptrank}, and self-attention-based models: SAMRank \citep{samrank}.
-To ensure a fair comparison, we implemented SAMRank using the average of all SAMs (a non-parametric method) extracted with the LLAMA 3-8B model.
+To ensure a fair comparison, we implemented SAMRank using the average of all SAMs (a non-parametric method) extracted with the LLAMA 3-8B model (BERT and GPT-2 results can be found on Appendix N).
 The optimized results of SAMRank are detailed in Appendix ~\ref{sec:apx_optimal_sam}.
 Additionally, we omitted the proportional score, as it led to lower performance in this setting (Appendix ~\ref{sec:apx_nonp_sam}).
 Consequently, the reported results of SAMRank represent the most important baseline for our model, as they correspond to the same method when all relevance scores are assigned equal values.